 Spalding Chalet is a two-story mountain vacation home located about 2 miles from the lifts at Taos Ski Valley.
 It features an abundance of beautiful wood fixtures and comfortable, rustic furnishings.
 Each of the three queen bedrooms has sufficient space, as does the living area and kitchen.
 The Hondo Rio River — a tributary of the Rio Grande whose headwaters are found on the slopes of nearby Wheeler Peak — flows through the backyard.
 It is great for fishing in the summer and provides a pleasant ambiance all year-round.

 If your family is full of fanatic skiers, you’ve doubtless fantasized about how great skiing home after a long day on the mountain must be.
-Cinco Hermanas will allow guests to live out this dream in the coming winter season.
+Here, guests can live out the dream in the coming winter season.
 The cabin is a 100-yard walk to the Pioneer beginner area.
 Even novice skiers will be able to ski home via the long green road which connects the Kachina and Resort Center areas.
 The home has queen and king bedrooms for the adults and two rooms with bunk beds for the children (or the adults who draw the short straws).
 Located as it is in a clearing surrounded by aspen and pine, guests will need reliable four-wheel-drive vehicles to access the property in the winter.

 Another option near the Kachina base area, this grand Bavarian-style chalet promises comfort, quiet, and easy access to the mountain — the Kachina lift and Bavarian restaurant are a short walk away.
 The home is furnished with a mix of modern and mid-century elements.
 The kitchen is not only fully equipped and spacious but also quite gorgeous.
 Each of the three bathrooms is a pristine and clean product of our modern age of design — and has a bathtub to relax in after a strenuous ski day.
 There are two king bedrooms with sleek beds and a kids’ room with two bunk beds.
 Sitting at 10,000 feet above sea level, the home, like others off Kachina Road, can only be accessed by guests with four-wheel-drive vehicles.